iashishbhandari/Observe/README.md

 # Observe

-A simple obverver class in swift.
+A simple observer class in swift.